We offer a few different types of registrations, depending on your needs. If you have any questions about the registration process, please contact us.

 - How to set up accommodations in your classes.

-Expedited registrations do not require a Welcome Meeting, and therefore are typically processed faster than standard registrations.
-If you are only requesting accommodations from the following list, then you may opt-in to an expedited registration:
+Expedited registrations do not require a Welcome Meeting.
+Students will be responsible for carefully reviewing the SLDS Handbook and scheduling a follow up meeting with their Access Specialist for any questions or new requests.
+If you are only requesting accommodations from the following list, then you may request an administrative registration:

 - priority scheduling